datagrok-ai/public/help/develop/how-to/build-an-app.md

 ## Entry point

+Datagrok is designed highly extensible.
+New functionality is delivered to Datagrok instance as packages.
 A Datagrok [package]() might contain zero, one, or more Datagrok applications.
 These come along any other entities in the package, which these applications may be using, such as connections, viewers, scripts, etc.

-Let's consider a very simple example of a webpack-based package with just two trivial apps in one `src/package.js`:
+Consider a simple example of a webpack-based package with just two trivial apps in one `src/package.js`:

 ```
 import * as grok from 'datagrok-api/grok';